10 Cottage Finance Tips for Buyers

 A new cottage requires very little maintenance and repair for the first several years.
 It might be worthwhile to pay up to get a newer place and avoid all these headaches.

 DIY types can save a lot on the purchase price by picking up an older cottage.
 However, these can quickly become money pits.
-It isn’t unrealistic for cottage owners with older properties to spend several thousand dollars a year.
+It isn’t unrealistic for cottage owners with older properties to spend several thousand dollars a year on maintenance.

-Remember that all the fun toys at the cottage also require maintenance.
+Remember that all the fun toys at the cottage also require TLC.
 ATVs, lawn tractors, trimmers and chainsaws are just the start.

 Cottage Rental Income